 Afterward, the dogs are likely to return to normal personal protection dogs, completely unaware of any usual behavior exhibited.

-Breeds such as the Golden Retriever, Rottweiler, English Springer Spaniel, Doberman Pinscher, Akita, and German Shepard are prone to the allergen, thyroid, and immune problems.
+Breeds such as the Golden Retriever, Rottweiler, English Springer Spaniel, Doberman Pinscher, Akita, and German Shepard are prone to an allergen, thyroid, and immune problems.
 Again, this is a consideration in purchasing a personal protection dog.

 Prior to behavioral aggression, the dog may appear to have an allergy and scratching attacks, skin and coat disorders, fearfulness, or be inattentive.
 These also happen to be early warning signs of thyroid dysfunction.

 Dodds and Aronson describe mild-tempered, well-mannered, obedient, outgoing, and friendly young dogs from reputable breeders without any history of behavioral problems then going through puberty and becoming completely different animals as they suddenly incessantly whine, fear strangers, sweat and scratch, fail to pay attention, and exhibit schizophrenic-like up and down behaviors.
 Without medical attention, these behaviors may progress to aggression with people, children, and other animals in unfamiliar, albeit unprovoked, circumstances.